munificent/craftinginterpreters/book/evaluating-expressions.md

 ## Hooking Up the Interpreter

 The visit methods are sort of the guts of the Interpreter class, where the real work happens.
-We need to wrap a skin around it to interface with the rest of the program.
-The Interpreter's public API is simply:
+We need to wrap a skin around them to interface with the rest of the program.
+The Interpreter's public API is simply one method:

 ^code interpret

-It takes in a syntax tree for an expression and evaluates it.
+This takes in a syntax tree for an expression and evaluates it.
 If that succeeds, `evaluate()` returns an object for the result value. `interpret()` converts that to a string and shows it to the user.
-To convert any Lox value to a string, we rely on:
+To convert a Lox value to a string, we rely on:

 ^code stringify